1996–97 Newcastle United F.C. season: Managerial changes

 McDermott and Arthur Cox were placed in temporary charge of the first team.
 The board had selected Bobby Robson as their first choice replacement and approached him to offer the position.
 Robson, a boyhood Newcastle supporter born in nearby Sacriston, was the manager of Barcelona at that time and refused to break his contract with the Catalan club, later stating: "Newcastle is my area, my home, but I turned down the job and I'm not looking back.
 It was the right job but it came at the wrong time and that's that.
 I'd barely arrived at Barcelona and I wasn't going to let it go just like that."
-The board then moved to appoint their second choice, Kenny Dalglish, who had initially been the bookmakers' favourite to take over from Keegan and was out of work after having quit as Director of Football at Blackburn Rovers after they failed to win the Premier League in 1996.
+The board then moved to appoint their second choice, Kenny Dalglish, who had initially been the bookmakers' favourite to take over from Keegan and was out of work after having quit as Director of Football at Blackburn Rovers after they failed to win the FA Premier League in 1996.
 The board felt that Dalglish would be able to strengthen the side defensively.
 The appointment was confirmed in a press conference at St James' Park on 14 January 1997, with the new manager telling the press: "The temptation of a job like this was too much to refuse.
 Kevin has set tremendous foundations here.
 I just hope that Kevin, having made his decision, is perfectly happy and content with himself."